Install an integrated collector storage (ICS) solar hot water system.

 Section 401.3 A permanent certificate shall be posted on or near the electrical distribution panel that lists types and efficiencies of water heating, heating, and cooling equipment, as well as insulation R values, and window U and SHGC factors.

-Appendix U (Appendix T in 2018 IRC) Solar Ready Provisions - Prepare the home for solar installations in accordance with these specifications.
+Appendix U (Appendix T in 2018 and Appendix AT in 2021 IRC) Solar Ready Provisions - Prepare the home for solar installations in accordance with these specifications.

 Appendix J regulates the repair, renovation, alteration, and reconstruction of existing buildings and is intended to encourage their continued safe use.